fakubwoy/FIPS-TS/README.md

 ## Frontend

-To run the backend, follow these steps:
+To run the frontend, follow these steps:

 ```bash
 cd frontend